 * Van Rensselaer Bowier Manuscripts, 578 (Available as a free e-book from Google Books)

-For more on the life of Kiliaen van Rensselaer, see New Netherland Research Center Assistant Director Janny Venema's book Kiliaen van Rensselaer (1586-1643): Designing a New World published by the State University of New York Press.
+For more on the life of Kiliaen van Rensselaer, see New Netherland Research Center Associate Director Janny Venema's book Kiliaen van Rensselaer (1586-1643): Designing a New World published by the State University of New York Press.